 This will be completed by working on real customer’s vehicles and simulated work.
 In addition to your main programme, you will also engage in activities to develop your English, Maths and employability skills.

 The learning programme involves learners studying both the theory and practical aspects, including:

 Learners will also gain a broad knowledge and understanding of health and safety in the workplace and other skills associated with working in a garage.

 Practical work will be undertaken in the workshops on our own vehicles, commercial projects and students’ own vehicles as appropriate.

 This will be supported by both practical and theory lessons with a bias toward practical work.

 Progression onto Level 3 is dependent on satisfactory results in the Level 2 Vehicle Accident Repair and Paint, and an interview.

 Level 2: Employment in the body repair and re-finishing industry or further study and training, including progression to the Level 3 in Paint Principles

 Level 3: Employment within the motor trade as a painter or the opportunity to study at a higher level of education such as HNCs and Foundation Degrees or look to specialise further in paint principles.

-The application window for full-time courses and joint apprenticeship applications opened on Monday 3rd October at 12pm.
+The application window for full-time courses and joint apprenticeship applications starting in September 2024 opens on Monday 2nd October at 12pm.